Every year students join mentors in disciplines across campus to delve into research

-into research through the Summer Hope Academic Research Program (SHARP).
+through the Summer Hope Academic Research Program (SHARP).

 Through SHARP students conduct research with faculty mentors each summer.
 Students learn cutting edge research techniques, conduct literature reviews, attend seminars, and analyze data.
 At the same time they engage with other research students across campus with lunches, weekly ice cream socials, and other events planned by individual departments or divisions.
 Typically research is presented to the larger community through professional conferences, divisional poster sessions, and/or the annual Hope College Celebration of Undergraduate Research and Creative Performance.

-- Annual Timeline for SHARP application system
+- Annual Timeline for SHARP application process

 Some offices do not use the SHARP application system to match mentors and students.
 If you do not see a project of interest or your department listed, talk to your department's Office Manager or your advisor.
 Each department determines their own process for hiring, so the timeline below is a guideline only.